Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/lat_lon_profiles.rst

+.. _lat_lon_profiles:

 LatLonProfiles Diagnostic
 =========================

 Description
 -----------

-The LatLonProfiles diagnostic computes and plots zonally or meridionally averaged profiles of climate variables.
+The **LatLonProfiles** diagnostic computes and plots zonally or meridionally averaged profiles of climate variables.

+LatLonProfiles provides tools to plot:

-The diagnostic supports both **zonal means** (averaged over longitude, showing latitude profiles) and **meridional means** (averaged over latitude, showing longitude profiles).
+- Zonal mean profiles (averaged over longitude, showing latitude profiles)
-Time series can be computed as seasonal cycles (DJF, MAM, JJA, SON) or as long-term means over the entire analysis period.
+- Meridional mean profiles (averaged over latitude, showing longitude profiles)
+- Seasonal profiles (4-panel: DJF, MAM, JJA, SON)
+- Long-term mean profiles (single panel)

 Profiles can be computed over specific geographic regions, with default regions available or custom regions definable in the configuration file.

+The diagnostic is designed with a class that analyzes a single model and generates the NetCDF files, and another class that produces the plots.

 Classes
 -------

-There are two main classes for computing and plotting latitude-longitude profiles:
+There is one class for the analysis and one for the plotting:

-* **LatLonProfiles**: Computes zonally or meridionally averaged profiles of climate variables.
+* **LatLonProfiles**: retrieves the data and computes zonally or meridionally averaged profiles of climate variables.

-  - Supports **zonal mean** (average over longitude → latitude profile) and **meridional mean** (average over latitude → longitude profile)
-  - Computes **seasonal** profiles (DJF, MAM, JJA, SON) and **long-term** means
-  - Optional standard deviation calculation for uncertainty analysis
+  It handles spatial averaging, temporal averaging (seasonal or long-term), and optional standard deviation calculation for uncertainty analysis.
+  Profiles are saved as class attributes and as NetCDF files.

 * **PlotLatLonProfiles**: Produces publication-quality line plots of the computed profiles.

-  - Single-panel plots for long-term means or individual seasons
+  It generates single-panel plots for long-term means and 4-panel plots for seasonal comparisons.
-  - 4-panel plots showing all four seasons together
-  - Supports multiple model comparison with optional reference data and ±2σ uncertainty bands
+  It supports multiple model comparison with optional reference data and ±2σ uncertainty bands.

 .. note::